uptane/uptane-standard/uptane-standard.md

 *Bus*: An internal communications network that interconnects components within a vehicle.
 A vehicle can have a number of buses that will vary in terms of power, speed, and resources.

-*ECU Identifier*: An attribute used to identify a specific ECU (e.g., such as a unique serial number).
+*ECU Identifier*: An attribute used to identify a specific ECU (e.g., a unique serial number).

 *ECU Version Manifest*: Metadata which details the software version currently installed on the ECU.